-Civil engineering student Trevor Ruddle (Virginia Tech, '19) is completing two terms as an Engineering Co-Op with Ulliman Schutte.
-Working in the field at the Rivanna Water & Treatment Authority plant upgrade project in Charlottesville, VA was a game-changer.
+Civil Engineer Trevor Ruddle (Virginia Tech, '19) completed four terms as an Engineering Co-Op with Ulliman Schutte.
+Working in the field at the Rivanna Water & Treatment Authority plant upgrade project in Charlottesville, VA and at the PRS CMAR project in Virginia Beach, VA, was a game-changer, and gave him a significant head start when he started as a full-time Project Engineer with US after graduation.

 Having an opportunity to see how the design side interacted with the construction side gave Ruddle a sense for what engineering job he might want after graduation.
 “In school, we learn the numbers; but out on the actual job site, we learn all aspects of these plants.”
 Whether he was detailing a pipe and ordering materials, renewing utility certificates, or interacting with foremen and superintendents, “I learned fast to make sure I was communicating the right information so I was producing quality work, “he said.
 “My supervisors at Ulliman Schutte spent a lot of time with me; this experience helped me figure out I want to be a project engineer or manager, just like them.”